hashintel/hash/apps/hash-graph/README.md

+# HASH Graph

+## Overview

-# The HASH Graph Query Layer
+This directory contains the code pertaining to the HASH Graph Query Layer.
 To run the HASH Graph Query Layer make sure `just` is installed:

 ```shell
 cargo install just